Your need for transportation does not vanish after receiving “driving under the influence” (DUI) charges.

 The Bottom Line

 At the end of the day, you should seek the help of an experienced DUI attorney as soon as possible after a DUI arrest.
-He or she can help mitigate your DUI license suspension and start the process for a DUI restricted license if loss of all driving privileges would create undue hardship.
+He or she can help mitigate your DUI license suspension and start the process for a DUI restricted license if the loss of all driving privileges would create an undue hardship.

 Don’t risk losing your job and freedom from lack of transportation following a DUI arrest.
 Contact a DUI lawyer in Spokane, Washington today!